Apple Pay Suica Guide

 Simply hold the top of your iPhone or display of your Apple Watch within a few centimeters of the contactless reader until you see Done and a checkmark on the display.
 For transit gates glide through holding iPhone just above the blue reader area:

-At some store checkouts you might need to select the Suica•PASMO•ICOCA payment option on the checkout touchscreen before paying, most of the time just say, “Suica” (or PASMO•ICOCA) to the checkout staff then hold iPhone or Apple Watch to the reader.
+At some store checkouts you might need to select the Suica payment option on the checkout touchscreen before paying, most of the time just say, “Suica” to the checkout staff then hold iPhone or Apple Watch to the reader.

 Transit and Payments Coverage

-Transit: Apple Pay Suica•PASMO•ICOCA can be used nationwide on all major transit systems covering rail and bus.
+Transit: Apple Pay Suica can be used nationwide on all major transit systems covering rail and bus.
 This includes compatibility with other regional transit card areas: TOICA, ICOCA, SUGOCA, Kitaca, manaca, nimoca, Hayaken, PiTaPa.
 Look for the Transit IC logo pictured below.
+Suica covers all basic fare but it does not cover extra charges such as express surcharges, reserved seating on express trains and Green Seats.
+It also does not cover Shinkansen transit this is separately purchased tickets.
+Suica linked Shinkansen eTickets are covered in the Linked Services section.

 Battery and Network

-- Apple Pay Suica•PASMO•ICOCA works without a network connection for transit, purchases and cash recharge.
+- Apple Pay Suica works without a network connection for transit, purchases and cash recharge.

 Linked Services

-There are a number of available linked services for Apple Pay Suica•PASMO•ICOCA, such as Shinkansen eTickets.
+There are a number of available linked services for Apple Pay Suica such as Shinkansen eTickets.
 The first step for linked services is getting the card number.
-For ICOCA, tap card details in Wallet and copy the card number.
-For Suica and PASMO use Suica App or PASMO App (Wallet app only reveals the last 4 digits of Suica and PASMO card numbers) and does not require any registration.
-Download and launch the app then tap the card or the “ⓘ” below the card, tap and copy the string that begins with JE (for Suica) or PB (for PASMO), paste the number into any linked service.
+Use Suica App to get the full Suica card number (Wallet app only reveals the last 4 digits of Suica card numbers): download and launch the app then tap the card or the “ⓘ” below the card, tap and copy the string that begins with JE paste the number into any linked service.

 Linked services #1: Shinkansen eTickets

-- Touch and Go Shinkansen: register Apple Pay Suica•PASMO•ICOCA at any JR East station kiosk for ticketless Shinkansen non-reserve seat travel on JR East Shinkansen trains.
+- Touch and Go Shinkansen: register Apple Pay Suica at any JR East station kiosk for ticketless Shinkansen non-reserve seat travel on JR East Shinkansen trains.
 Details on Touch and Go Shinkansen.

 - Inbound visitors can also attach JR East Train Reservation system discount tickets and passes to plastic Suica cards or Welcome Suica at designated JR East service windows and station kiosks.